PatilAneesh/PatilAneesh/README.md

 - 👋 Hi, I’m @Aneesh Patil
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning machine Learning Algorithms and AI
-- 💞️ I’m looking to collaborate on Data science projects
+- 💞️ I’m looking to collaborate on web dev projects
 - 📫 How to reach me aneeshpatil341@gmail.com